king0913/academic-kickstart/content/project/stats/index.md

   focal_point = "Smart"
 +++

 In the Summer of 2018, I served as the instructor for an introductory course in statistics designed for students in the social sciences.
-This course is built around discussion- and practice-based lectures low-stakes daily quizzes as formative assessment tools to help students continually gauge their understanding of the material.
+This course is built around discussion- and practice-based lectures and low-stakes daily quizzes to help students continually gauge their understanding of the material.

 The course also includes hands-on data analysis projects to help students apply the concepts learned in class and to develop their skills as producers of social research.
 See the links above for a detailed course syllabus as well as a sample lecture and quiz.
+See below for what students had to say about the course.

 ## Student Testimonials